Avinash Dharmadhikari

+Early life

+Avinash Dharmadhikari did his schooling from Jnana Prabodhini, Pune.

 Administrative career

-In his administrative career he had been known for his efficient, transparent and creative work in Maharashtra.
+He joined the IAS in 1986.

 During these ten years he had served on many posts such as – Sub-Divisional officer, Phaltan; Officer on Special Duty for state's Chief Secretary; Director, State Archives, Mumbai; CEO at Ratnagiri and Amaravati zilla parishads; Additional Collector, Pune; Director, Women and Child Welfare Dept, Maharashtra; District Collector, Raigad (Alibag); Deputy Secretary to Chief Minister, Maharashtra.

-Aftermath of administrative career
+Current occupation

 After resigning from IAS in 1996, he founded Chanakya Mandal Pariwar, a network organization working in the field of Career Guidance, Competitive Exam (Civil Services Examination) Training, Entrepreneurship Building and Personality Development.
-It was the disappointment he felt for being the only one from Maharashtra to get selected for the Civil Services in 1986, along with rampant corruption and apathy among the civil servants towards issues of the common man that led him to found the CMP in 1996, with a motive to send honest and efficient cadres to the services and contribute in the nation building in his own way.

-On 31 December 2014, the 14th Dalai Lama inaugurated a new building of Chanakya Mandal Pariwar and lauded Avinash Dharmadhikari's commitment to serve nation through youth education.
+On 31 December 2014, the 14th Dalai Lama inaugurated a new building of Chanakya Mandal Pariwar and lauded Avinash Dharmadhikari's commitment to serve the nation through youth education.

-Working as the Director General of Neharu Yuva Kendra Sangathan in 2001 under Ministry of Sports and Youth Affairs, Government of India, he initiated some major programs to encourage youths to join sports.

-He was a Shiv Sena member between March 2009 and April 2011.

-In November 2012 he joined Team Anna that led a revolutionary India Against Corruption movement against the then UPA-II government and proposed Jan Lokpal Bill along with former IPS Kiran Bedi, Justice (Rtd) Santosh Hegde, Activist Medha Patkar, former Army Chief Gen Vijay Kumar Singh, former DGP(Punjab) Shashikant, Lt Col Brijendra Khokhar, Akhil Gogoi, Sunita Godara, Arvind Gaur, Rakesh Rafiq when Arvind Kejriwal, Yogendra Yadav and some other members separated from Anna Hazare to form a political party.
+Politics

+Dharmadhikari contested the Pune Lok Sabha seat in 1998 as an independent candidate and lost.